raghebbenhamouda/CloudCertNotes/README.md

     - Different from latency because it does not check whether that endpoint has the best performance for the user
     - Best approach is to create a base case if there's no match for the user's location
     - Ideal for serving localized and location-sensitive content
+- Geo-proximity Routing
+   lets you choose where traffic will be sent based on the geographic location of your users *and* your resources.
+You can choose to route more or less traffic based on a specified weight which is referred to as a bias.
+This bias either expands or shrinks the availability of a geographic region which makes it easy to shift traffic from resources in one location to resources in another.
+To use this routing method, you must enable Route53 traffic flow.
+If you want to control global traffic, use Geo-proximity routing.
+If you want traffic to stay in a local region, use Geolocation routing.
 - Multi-Value
     - Routing to multiple resources ⇒ More advanced version of Simple routing
     - Can attach health checks